WGUNDERWOOD/wgunderwood.github.io/_posts/waiting_time_paradox/2020-07-19-waiting-time-paradox.markdown

 The inspection paradox is very closely related to the waiting time paradox, but with a slightly different interpretation.
-The scenario to imagine here is changing a lightbulb, and the observed effect is that most lightbulbs last an unusually long time before breaking.
+The scenario to imagine here is changing a light bulb, and the observed effect is that most light bulbs last an unusually long time before breaking.

-### The lightbulb scenario
+### The light bulb scenario

-Suppose that lightbulbs have independently-distributed lifetimes
+Suppose that light bulbs have independently-distributed lifetimes
 $Z_1, Z_2, \ldots$
 where
 $Z_1$ is either one second or two years, with equal probability
-(to account for the fact that lightbulbs frequently break almost immediately).
+(to account for the fact that light bulbs frequently break almost immediately).

-Then clearly the expected lifetime of a lightbulb is just over one year, but when ignoring bulbs that break immediately, the rest of the bulbs in fact last for two years, almost twice their expected lifespan.
+Then clearly the expected lifetime of a light bulb is just over one year, but when ignoring bulbs that break immediately, the rest of the bulbs in fact last for two years, almost twice their expected lifespan.

-While this lightbulb example may seem contrived, it is representative of a great many situations in which a similar phenomenon occurs,
+While this light bulb example may seem contrived, it is representative of a great many situations in which a similar phenomenon occurs,